Pronghorn

-As a member of the superfamily Giraffoidea, the pronghorn's closest living relatives are the giraffe and okapi.
-The Giraffoidea are in turn members of the infraorder Pecora, making pronghorns more distant relatives of the Cervidae (deer) and Bovidae (cattle, goats, sheep, antelopes, and gazelles), among others.
+The pronghorn's closest living relatives are the giraffe and okapi.
+The antilocaprids are part of the infraorder Pecora, making them distant relatives of deer, bovids, and moschids.

-The pronghorn is the fastest land mammal in the Western Hemisphere, with running speeds of up to 55 mph.
+The pronghorn is the fastest land mammal in the Americas, with running speeds of up to 55 mph.
 It is the symbol of the American Society of Mammalogists.

-Discovery and taxonomy

-Prior to the arrival of the Europeans, the pronghorn was particularly abundant in the region of the Plains Indians and the region of the indigenous people of the Northwest Plateau and was hunted as a principal food source by the local tribes.
-The pronghorn has also featured prominently in Native American mythology and oral history.
+Etymology

+The animal gets its name from its horn sheaths that branch and have a forward-pointing tine, unlike the horns of species from the ox family Bovidae.

+European discovery

-The scientific name of the pronghorn is Antilocapra americana.
-Although first seen and described by Spanish explorers in the 16th century, the species was not formally recorded or scrutinized until the expedition in 1804-06 by Captain Meriwether Lewis and Second Lieutenant William Clark.
+Pronghorn were first seen and described by Spanish explorers in the 16th century, but the species was not formally recorded or scrutinized until the expedition in 1804–06 by Captain Meriwether Lewis and Second Lieutenant William Clark.
 Following the discovery of a few subspecies of the sharp-tailed grouse, Lewis and Clark came across the pronghorn near the mouth of the Niobrara River, in present-day Nebraska.
 Clark was among the first Euro-Americans to publish the experience of killing a pronghorn, and described his experience as follows: